-The person in charge spoke about the high standard of care all residents receive and had no concerns in relation to the wellbeing of any of the residents living in the centre.
-Observations carried out by the inspector, interactions with residents, feedback from staff and documentation reviewed provided suitable evidence to support this.
+The person in charge spoke about the high standard of care all residents receive and had no concerns in relation to the well-being of any of the residents living in the centre.
+They described the service as "very person-centred" and informed the inspector there were no open complaints.
+Observations carried out by the inspector, feedback from residents and documentation reviewed provided suitable evidence to support this.

-Staff spoke with the inspector regarding the residents' assessed needs and described training that they had received to be able to support such needs, including communication and feeding, eating, drinking and swallowing (FEDS).
+Staff spoke with the inspector regarding the residents' assessed needs and described training that they had received to be able to support such needs, including safeguarding, medication management and managing behaviour that is challenging.
 The inspector found that staff members on duty were very knowledgeable of residents' needs and the supports in place to meet those needs.
-Staff were aware of each resident's likes and dislikes and told the inspector they really enjoyed working in the centre.
+Staff were aware of each resident's likes and dislikes.

 Staff had completed training in human rights and the inspector observed this in practice on the day of the inspection.
 For example, the inspector observed residents engaging in an individualised service, which enabled them to choose their own routine and participate in activities of their own choosing in line with their likes and interests.
-For example, one resident spoke about their goal of joining a local boxing club and was being supported by staff to explore this goal further.